nauman07/Technical-Task2-Assignment-For-Institute-of-Biomedical-Informatics-BI-K-Uniklinik-Koln/README.md

     * Chatty mode handles greetings, small talk, and fallback.

     * Strict mode sticks to your ingested corpus.
+    * We also have a TOP-K variable which controls how many chunks from FAISS (vector search) or BM25 (lexical search) you want to consider as potentially relevant.

 ## Tech Stack